You are here

 Federal Relations for Research pages:

-Contact information and biography for Kristina Ko, Senior Director of Federal Relations for Research
+Contact information and biography for Kristina Ko, Assistant Vice President for Research - Federal Relations for Research

 - Andrew Loeb, Federal Relations Manager, email@example.com or 202-554-0635

 Information and resources regarding the University of Michigan's research enterprise for Congressional, administration and agency staffers